Kusainov/funksvd-starbucks/README.md

 * person (str) - customer id
 * time (int) - time in hours since start of test.
 The data begins at time t=0
 * value - (dict of strings) - either an offer id or transaction amount depending on the record

+***Note***
+As long as this dataset comes from Starbucks through Udacity it cannot be publicly shared.
+Had to delete origin files from Github.

 ### Run
 In a terminal navigate to the top-level project directory funksvd-starbucks/ (that contains this README) and and run one of the following commands: